Haynes Manual: History

-The Haynes manuals are named after John Harold Haynes (1938-2019) OBE.
+The Haynes manuals are named after (1938-2019) OBE.
 In 1956, while Haynes was at school, he published a book on building a 'special' based on the Austin 7.
 Haynes also published two other books while serving in the Royal Air Force.
 He was made an Officer of Order of the British Empire in the Queen's Birthday Honours List 1995 for services to publishing.
+In 1984, John Haynes purchased a disused sawmill in Sparkford, where he established the Haynes Motor Museum in July 1985 with an initial collection of 35 cars.
 Haynes died on 8 February 2019, aged 80.

 J. H. Haynes & Co.
 Limited was founded on 18 May 1960, and its first manual was entitled Haynes Owners Workshop Manual.
 Austin-Healey Sprite was published in 1965.

-The cover of many Haynes Manuals depicts a cutaway view technical drawing of the vehicle, drawn and signed by Terry Davey.
+Many Haynes Manual covers depict a cutaway view technical drawing of the appropriate vehicle.
+From 1972 to his retirement in 1991, these were drawn by artist Terry Davey, whose style and use of extensive technical detail became closely associated with the series.
+Since Davey's retirement, newer manuals have featured computer-generated images with less extensive cutaways.

 Haynes also publishes a range of US Chilton manuals under license from Cengage.
 In 2013, Haynes acquired Clymer repair manuals from Penton Media.
 In 2020, Haynes was bought by Infopro Digital which publishes Revue Technique Automotive (RTA), a technical data company owned by TowerBrook Capital Partners, for million.